nus-cs2113-AY2324S2/ip/docs/README.md

 # Chatbot Colin User Guide
 Welcome to the Chatbot Colin User Guide!
-This guide provides instructions on how to use the chatbot effectivel
+This guide provides instructions on how to use the chatbot effectively.

 ## Introduction
 The chatbot is designed to assist you with managing tasks, providing you a bot to store your tasks in a list, with features such as adding and deleting tasks, marking and finding specific tasks.